idris-lang/Idris-dev/docs/proofs/generatingData.rst

    * - isTCName
      - Determine whether a name denotes an interface.

+       Arguments:

-       @ name a name that might denote an interface.
+       - name - a name that might denote an interface.

        Signature: